heurist-network/miner-release/README.md

 ## 📖 Introduction

-The Heurist Miner allows users to contribute to the Heurist network by performing computational tasks in exchange for rewards.
-This guide will take you through the necessary steps to set up your mining operation, from configuring your miner IDs to installing the required software.
+Heurist Miner allows users to contribute to the Heurist network by performing AI inference tasks in exchange for rewards.
+This guide will take you through the necessary steps to set up your mining operation.

 ## 🚀 Quick Start Guide